milkypostman/powerline/README.md

 powerline
 =========

+***NOTE:** This project is in maintenance mode and not currently being developed or maintained.
+Pull requests will be reviewed and accepted but may not get an immediate response.
+Sorry for the inconvenience.*

 Emacs version of the Vim powerline.

 This is a proposed version 2.0 of the original [Emacs Powerline](http://www.emacswiki.org/emacs/PowerLine) which is a fork of [vim-powerline](https://github.com/Lokaltog/vim-powerline).